syncfusion-content/maui-docs/MAUI/TreeMap/right-to-left.md

 # Right To Left in .NET MAUI TreeMap (SfTreeMap)

-SfTreeMap supports changing the flow to the right-to-left direction by setting the FlowDirection to RightToLeft.
-TreeMap supports RTL when the flow direction of the device is changed.
+SfTreeMap supports changing the flow to the right-to-left direction by setting the `FlowDirection` to RightToLeft.

 {% tabs %}
 {% highlight XAML hl_lines="4" %}